Yasakatome

-Yasakatome-no-Kami (八坂刀売神) is a kami in Shinto.
+Yasakatome (八坂刀売神) is a kami in Shinto.
 She is worshipped in the Suwa Taisha network of shrines.
-She is the spouse of Takeminakata and most often considered to be the deity of the Lower Shrine of Suwa or the Shimosha.
+She is the wife of Takeminakata and most often considered to be the deity of the Lower Shrine of Suwa or the Shimosha.
 Unlike the relatively well-documented Suwa Kamisha, very little concrete information is available regarding the origins of the Shimosha and its goddess.
 At Suwa Taisha Takeminakata is enshrined at Hon Miya and Yasakatome is enshrined in Mae Miya.

-She is considered to be the concubine of Takeminakata no Kami, the enshrined deity of Suwa Taisha Shrine, and is enshrined at Suwa Taisha Shitasha and Suwa Shrines in various places.

 Yasakatome's first historical attestation is in the Shoku Nihon Kōki, where the goddess is given the rank of junior fifth, lower grade (従五位下) by the imperial court in the tenth month of Jōwa 9 (842 CE), five months after the same rank was conferred on Takeminakata.
 She is not found in the Kojiki or the Nihonshoki.
 As Takeminakata rose up in rank, so did Yasakatome, so that by 867 CE, Yasakatome had been promoted to senior second (正二位).
 The goddess was finally promoted to senior first rank (正一位) in 1074 (Jōhō 1).

-Stories and claims about the goddess are diverse and contradictory.
-Regarding her parentage for instance, the lore of Kawaai Shrine (川会神社) in Kitaazumi District identifies Yasakatome as the daughter of Watatsumi, god of the sea, which has been seen as hinting to a connection between the goddess and the seafaring Azumi clan (安曇氏).
-Another claim originating from sources dating from the Edo period is that Yasakatome was the daughter of Ame-no-yasakahiko (天八坂彦命), a god recorded in the Kuji Hongi as one of the companions of Nigihayahi-no-Mikoto when the latter came down from heaven.
+Regarding her genealogy, according to the records of Kawaai Shrine in Kitaazumi District, Yasakatome was a younger sister of Utsushihikanasaku and the daughter of the god of the sea Ōwatatsumi which has been seen as hinting to a connection between the goddess and the seafaring Azumi clan (安曇氏).
+There is also a theory that Yasakatome was alternately the daughter of Ame no Yasakahiko (son of Nagashiraha no Kami, the sixth-generation descendant of Kamimusubi), a god recorded in the Sendai Kuji Hongi as one of the 32 guardians dispatched by Takamimusubi to defend Ninigi's elder brother Nigihayahi when the latter received the command to descend from Takamagahara aboard the ship Ame no Iwafune.
+However this theory of Yasakatome being the daughter of Yasakahiko is considered an unreliable conjecture from the Edo period that simply connected the partially similar names of Yasakatome (八坂刀売) and Yasakahiko (八坂彦) and does not have much evidence.

 Local Shinto tradition of Lake Suwa holds that the ridges are formed by the gods crossing the lake when traveling between the various buildings of the Suwa Grand Shrine.
 Folklore says it is the guardian god of Suwa, Takeminakata-no-kami, leaving his sanctuary to meet with his wife, the goddess Yasakatome, joining the opposite bank by walking on frozen water.
 The ice cracks that appear on Lake Suwa during cold winters, the omiwatari (see above) are reputed in folklore to be caused by Suwa Myōjin's crossing the frozen lake to visit Yasakatome.

 An alternative explanation for the word -tomi (as well as the -tome in 'Yasakatome', the name of this god's consort) is to link it with dialectal words for "snake" (tomi, tobe, or tōbe), thereby seeing the name as hinting to the god being a kind of serpentine water deity (mizuchi).